BloomTechBackend/bd-codealong-7-1-sorting-algorithms-starter/README.md

+Set Up
+1. Clone this project to your machine using `git clone <project url>`
+2. Open project in `Intellij`.
+Gradle should build your project automatically.

 # 7.1 Sorting Algorithms

 Sorting algorithms are a staple of computer programming and an excellent way to understand computational complexity and Big O notation.